yogiks/osm-kn/README.md

-# OpenStreetMap in Kannada using OSM Bright Style from Mapbox
+# OpenStreetMap in Kannada created with Mapbox Studio

-Map is live [here!] (yogiks.github.io/osm-kn)
+Map is live [here!] (https://yogiks.github.io/osm-kn)

+Thanks to [Arun] (https://github.com/planemad) for all his inputs. :)

+To use this, install Mapbox Studio and pull the styles into your Mapbox projects folder.